 More information is also available from the Society for Human Resource Management regarding what employers can do if workers refuse a COVID-19 vaccination and when employers can require COVID-19 vaccinations.

 Lesions and other dermatologic manifestations have been observed as a potential symptom of COVID-19.
 These lesions can appear in several places, including the feet.
-This "COVID Toes" phenomenon requires further study.
+The "COVID Toes" phenomenon requires further study.

-APMA is working closely with the American Academy of Dermatology (AAD) on its established COVID-19 registry, www.aad.org/covidregistry.
-Listen to this message from APMA President Seth Rubenstein, DPM, about the value of your participation.
+In 2020, APMA worked closely with the American Academy of Dermatology (AAD) on its established COVID-19 registry, www.aad.org/covidregistry.
+Listen to this message from then-APMA President Seth Rubenstein, DPM, about the value of your participation.

 APMA encourages its members to report cases of lesions on the feet associated with COVID-19 through this registry because it could have immediate and long-term strategic benefits for our profession.

 “The emergence of so-called 'COVID Toes' is an opportunity for our profession to both contribute meaningful data as well as assist with research, publish papers, and collaborate with another medical specialty in education and research opportunities.
-Developing peer-to-peer relationships with the house of medicine can also open other doors for advocacy and education,” APMA President Seth Rubenstein, DPM, said.
-The Principal Investigator of the AAD Registry, Esther Freeman, MD, PhD, shared that, “We have seen a broad range of cutaneous manifestations in COVID-19, many of which involve the extremities and acral surfaces.
-We look forward to collaborating with our colleagues from the APMA.”
+Developing peer-to-peer relationships with the house of medicine can also open other doors for advocacy and education,” then-APMA President Seth Rubenstein, DPM, said.
+The principal investigator of the AAD Registry, Esther Freeman, MD, PhD, shared that, “We have seen a broad range of cutaneous manifestations in COVID-19, many of which involve the extremities and acral surfaces.
+We look forward to collaborating with our colleagues from APMA.”

 The AAD COVID Registry is HIPAA-compliant and Institutional Review Board (IRB)-approved.

-Watch as Tracey Vlahovic, DPM, reviews dermatologic manifestations of viral diseases, including those recently associated with COVID-19.
-Dr. Vlahovic will discuss the current scientific literature related to dermatologic manifestations and how they are related to podiatric medicine.
+In early 2020, Tracey Vlahovic, DPM, reviewed dermatologic manifestations of viral diseases, including those associated with COVID-19.
+You can watch Dr. Vlahovic below as she discusses scientific literature related to dermatologic manifestations and how they are related to podiatric medicine.

 Download a PDF of the presentation.